-Sex Roles - Sex-role stereotypes, Sex-role socialization
+Sex-role stereotypes, Sex-role socialization

 Sets of attributes, including attitudes, personality traits, abilities, interests, and behaviors that are defined as appropriate for each sex.